 While owners of apartments have a legal right to keep pets in their property, that right does not extend to tenants - meaning the final say will be down to your landlord.

 If your rental contract does include a 'no pets' clause, you may want to ask your landlord about it anyway.
-There's a good chance that many landlords will be using a template contract, and that they might not actually mind pets at all.
+There's a good chance that many landlords will be using a template contract they just found online, and that they might not actually mind pets at all.
 (Particularly if you introduce them to your four-legged friend and demonstrate what a good boy or girl he or she is.)

 How much is all this going to cost?

-As with anywhere, rents vary greatly in Italy depending on where you want to live, but the average monthly rent on an apartment in an Italian city is now around 600 euros per month according to recent Istat figures.
+As with anywhere, rents vary greatly in Italy depending on where you want to live, and the average monthly rent on an apartment in an Italian city is rising all the time.

-It can be double that in the most expensive areas, such as in central Milan, and as low as around 300 euros a month in the cheapest.
+Very broadly speaking, an average monthly rent for a one-bedroom apartment can be well over 1,000 euros per month in the most expensive central areas, and as low as around 400 euros a month in small towns.

 Many landlords ask for the first month's rent upfront plus at least one month's rent as a security deposit.
 Many will ask for two or even three months, but you may be able to negotiate that down.